Anosema/MineSweeper/README.md

 # MineSweeper
-Python 3.8.5 Minesweeper for terminal (Linux and Windows)
+Python 3.8.5 Minesweeper for terminal (Linux and Windows) by Anosema

+## Starting the Minesweeper
+-